-According to a few studies done in the past, the medical inflation in India is around 17 percent annually, much above the general inflation level.* Medical breakthroughs have made it possible to treat and cure many ailments, however, these benefits don’t come cheap as the cost of the new technologies is passed on to the patients.
-Thus, the case to buy health insurance coverage is very strong.
+According to a few studies done in the past, the medical inflation in India is around 17 percent annually, much above the general inflation level.
+The huge strides taken in the field of medicine have made it possible to cure and control many diseases but for access to the latest technologies, one must pay a steep price.
+This is where a health insurance policy can be helpful.

-Yet, many of us hesitate to buy health insurance or keep on delaying the decision.
-One reason for this could be that there are so many products in the market today that choosing the best suitable product becomes an overwhelming task especially when you are not sure of what features to look for in a product.
+However, many of us keep on postponing the buying process, probably because there are so many products in the market that, choosing the best suitable product becomes an overwhelming task especially when you are not sure of what features to look for in a product.

-Before moving on to the checklist, it is important that we are convinced that we need to have separate health insurance coverage even if we are covered by our employers.
+Before moving on to the checklist, it is important that we are convinced that we need to have a separate health insurance cover even if we are covered by our employers.
 Many of us may feel why to spend unnecessarily when an employer given insurance cover is already in place.
-If you think so, please ponder over the following points:
+If you think so, please ponder over the following points.

 Reasons to Buy Health Insurance Even When Employer’s Insurance Cover is Present

 - Employer’s cover is a perk: The insurance cover provided by your employer is a perk given to you and they can withdraw/alter the terms of it anytime without any legal consequences whatsoever.